citp/privacy-policy-historical/e/el/ele/electronics-expo.com.md

-> *The following text is extracted and transformed from the electronics-expo.com privacy policy that was archived on 2016-04-25.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160425080032id_/http%3A//www.electronicsexpo.com/info/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the electronics-expo.com privacy policy that was archived on 2019-04-20.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190420153048id_/https%3A//www.electronicsexpo.com/pages/privacy) for the most accurate reproduction.*

-# Electronics Expo: Help > Privacy, Security & Accessibility

-Privacy Policy
+# Privacy | electronicsexpo.com

 This notice describes our Privacy Policy.
 By visiting our site, you are accepting the practices described in this Privacy Policy.

 What Personal Information About Customers Do We Gather?